akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 ## Configure the Terraform Provider

-Set up your credential files as described in [Get Started with Akamai APIs](https://developer.akamai.com/api/getting-started), and include authorization for the GTM Config API
+Set up your credential files as described in [Get Started with Akamai APIs](https://developer.akamai.com/api/getting-started), and include authorization for the GTM Config API.

 Next, we need to configure the provider with our credentials.
 This is done using a provider configuration block.